Are Eyelash Extensions Safe?

 As extensions are attached to your natural lashes, it's possible that the natural lashes will break off.
 This can damage the hair follicles permanently, leaving you with fewer lashes than you began with.
 This can lead to a vicious cycle, where you have extensions applied to cover up the sparseness, only to cause follicle damage and have fewer natural lashes.

-Finally, some people think that extensions may cause or contribute to dry eyes.
 Our eyelashes are the length they are for a reason, mainly to wick away irritants and dust.
 By lengthening the lashes artificially, you are creating a “fanning” effect that could lead to your eyes drying out.
 Your body may produce more tears to compensate, leaving you with watery eyes, or you could have issues with dry, irritated eyes.

-Eyelash Extensions and Contact Lenses
+Can I Wear Eyelash Extensions and Contact Lenses?

 Alternatives to Eyelash Extensions

-If you find the risks to great, there are other options available.
+If you find the risks too great, there are other options available.
 Latisse is a prescription medication praised for increasing the number and length of eyelashes.
 It's simple to apply and takes only minutes instead of hours.
 You also have the option of using false eyelashes, which come in a strip and use less-harsh glue for adhesion.
 “Falsies” are removed daily, leaving you to decide when you'd like to wear them and when you'd like to go natural for the day.
 Permanently tattooed makeup can give the illusion of longer, thicker lashes at all times.
 Of course, all of these alternatives have their own sets of drawbacks and risks associated with them, leaving you to decide which avenue to explore.

 If you aren't happy with the length and thickness of your eyelashes, extensions can offer six weeks of improvement.